FrankStrix/Nixos-config/README.md

 - Fork this repository.
 - Create a new branch.
 - Open a pull request with your changes.

-## Licence
-This project is licensed under the [MIT](LICENSE) license.
-Feel free to use and modify the files as needed.

 **Thank you for exploring my NixOS configuration!
 If you have questions or suggestions, feel free to open an Issue.**